Disclosure: Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 In recent years, there has been an increasing demand for web accessibility professionals who can create websites and applications that are inclusive and accessible to all users.
 Fortunately, there are now many online courses available that can help individuals learn about web accessibility and how to implement it effectively.

-In this comprehensive guide, we will explore some of the best online courses available for learning web accessibility.
+In this Best Courses Guide, we will explore some of the best online courses available for learning web accessibility.
 Whether you are a web or app developer, designer, or content creator, these courses will provide you with the knowledge and skills needed to create accessible and inclusive web experiences.
-From beginner-level courses to more advanced training, we cover everything you need to know about web accessibility.

 What is Web Accessibility?